ecoscape-earth/ecoscape-connectivity-paper-reproduction/README.md

 You can compute either on Google Colab, or locally, or both.

 You need GPUs for the ecoscape-connectivity package.
 You can use Colab for this, or you can run locally if you have a local GPU.

-You need to run locally the `GenerateValidationData.ipynb` notebook.
-This because you need to access a large Sqlite database, and on Colab this does not work well.
-Also, this step takes a long time, and requires no GPU, so it is more suited to be run locally.
+We used A100 GPUs for many runs.
+You should be able to use also T4 GPUs, but they will be somewhat slower, and they might run out of memory with the chosen parameters when flow layers are desired (this could be obviated by changing some parameters such as tile sizes).

-The code, either local or on Colab, needs access to the `CA-EcoScape-Paper` data.
+The code, either local or on Colab, needs access to the `CA-Final` data.
 You can have this data available both on Colab, and locally, by placing it on Google Drive, and by using Drive for Desktop to keep in synch the data on Google Drive with the data on the local file system.
 This approach is the one we followed for the paper.